A Closer Look at Novel Class Discovery from the Labeled Set: Details of Section

 \subsection{Assumption}

-Besides the unlabeled set, the labeled set also has a significant impact on NCD performance.
-For the same unlabeled set, different labeled sets might lead to different results even using the exact same method.
-Thus, the difficulty of an NCD problem varies depending on the labeled/unlabeled pairs.
 Existing benchmarks consider the difficulty of NCD in terms of the labeled set from two aspects: (1) the number of categories, e.g. \cite{fini2021unified} propose a more challenging benchmark called CIFAR100-50 (i.e., 50/50 classes for unlabeled/labeled set), compared to the commonly used CIFAR100-20 (i.e., 20/80 classes for unlabeled/labeled set).
 (2) The number of images in each category, \cite{chi2021meta} propose to use less images for each labeled's class.

 However, in addition to the number of categories and images, another significant factor is the semantic similarity between the two sets.
 As mentioned in \cite{chi2021meta}, NCD is theoretically solvable when labeled and unlabeled sets share high-level semantic features.
 Based on this, we conduct a further investigation with the assumption that more similar labeled sets (when the number of categories and images are fixed) can lead to better performance.
 Intuitively, according to \autoref{fig:splits}, despite the fact that the labeled (e.g., pineapple, strawberry) and unlabeled (e.g., pear, jackfruit) classes are disjoint, if they derive from the same superclass (i.e., fruit), they have a higher degree of semantic similarity.
 Conversely, when labeled (e.g., rose, lotus) and unlabeled (e.g., pear, jackfruit) classes are derived from distinct superclasses (i.e., labeled classes from flower while unlabeled classes from fruit), they are further apart semantically.
 Consequently, we construct various semantic similarity labeled/unlabeled settings based on a hierarchical class structure and evaluate our assumption on CIFAR100 and ImageNet.